GreenPG/ObsidianVault/Yaml Schema Python libraries.md

 Pretty simple to use.
 Schema() class that take as arguments the structure of the intended data input, written like you write Python data class using types.
 Possibility to use personal class, but used after the data as been converted from Yaml to Python, so the parser should have seen an error before.
+Possibility to use regex or custom checking function.

 ### Pydantic